 Young children often have a hard time verbalizing their symptoms, so it’s important to know what to look for.
 Reactions can also be different every time.
 “Some parents say that their kids will grab at their tongues or throats,” says Kim, “while others say they become groggy.”

 How do you treat a tree nut allergy?

 If your child has a mild reaction to a tree nut for the first time, such as itchy skin, Kim says it’s safe to stay home and watch them closely.
 If the reaction doesn’t progress, you should make an appointment with your doctor as soon as possible.
 If the reaction involves more than mild symptoms, you should call 911.

 At the hospital, your child may be treated with epinephrine, a life-saving drug that stops the reaction.
 Other drugs, such as antihistamines and steroids, may also be given.
-If your child is diagnosed with a tree nut allergy, you should always have an epinephrine auto-injector (called by the brand name EpiPen in Canada) on hand and make sure everyone who is caring for your child knows how to use it.
-At the first sign of a serious reaction, you should call 911 and give the child an EpiPen.
+If your child is diagnosed with a tree nut allergy, you should always have an epinephrine auto-injector (called by the brand name EpiPen or Allerject in Canada) on hand and make sure everyone who is caring for your child knows how to use it.
+At the first sign of a serious reaction, you should call 911 and give the child the autoinjector.